gitmibrahim/fly365-code-challenge/README.md

 try it [here](https://gitmibrahim.github.io/fly365-code-challenge/index.html) on Github Pages.

-**_Note_**: you may need to allow loading undafe content on your browser because of the requested insecure XMLHttpRequest endpoints.
+**_Note_**: you may need to allow your browser to 'load unsafe script' on your browser because of the requested insecure XMLHttpRequest endpoints.

 ### Framewroks:
 * Vue.js